POLYCYSTIC KIDNEY DISEASE OVERVIEW

 Kidney stones — Kidney stones occur in up to 25 percent of people with ADPKD.
 Kidney stones may cause pain, or sometimes they can block the flow of urine without symptoms.

-Flank and abdominal pain — People with ADPKD often develop flank and abdominal pain that is not related to infection, bleeding into a cyst, or a kidney stone.
-The pain is often dull and persistent and is thought to be caused by stretching of the wall of a cyst or pressure on other organs when the kidneys and/or liver are very large.
+Flank and abdominal pain — Pain is the most common feature of ADPKD.
+People with ADPKD often develop flank and abdominal pain that is not related to infection, bleeding into a cyst, or a kidney stone.
+The pain is often dull and persistent, and is thought to be caused by stretching of the wall of a cyst or pressure on other organs when the kidneys and/or liver are very large.
 This is the most common symptom in ADPKD patients.
 In contrast, pain that begins suddenly is more likely to be caused by bleeding into or infection of a cyst, twisting of the kidney, or a kidney stone.

 No specific treatment is required in most people with dull or persistent flank and abdominal pain; pain medications such as acetaminophen are often recommended.
 The use of nonsteroidal antiinflammatory drugs (NSAIDs), such as ibuprofen or naproxen, is not recommended, although people with ADPKD may, on occasion, benefit from these medications and should speak to their healthcare provider about the risks and benefits of NSAIDs before using them.
 NSAIDs are not recommended for patients with ADPKD when kidney function is reduced or when they need to be used on a long-term basis to treat chronic pain basis.

-A variety of complications outside the kidney can occur in people with ADPKD.
-These complications can involve a number of systems, including the liver, vascular system, and the connective tissue.
+A variety of conditions outside the kidney can occur in people with autosomal dominant polycystic kidney disease (ADPKD).
+These conditions can involve a number of systems, including the liver, vascular system, and the connective tissue.

-Approximately 5 to 7 percent of young adults with ADPKD may have brain aneurysms, and the frequency increases to 12 to 15 percent if someone else in the patient’s family has had an intracranial aneurysm.
+Approximately 3 to 7 percent of young adults with ADPKD may have brain aneurysms, and the frequency increases to 12 to 15 percent if someone else in the patient’s family has had an intracranial aneurysm.
 Compared with the general population, the risk of developing an aneurysm in ADPKD is approximately fivefold greater.
-People with a first degree relative with a history of intracranial aneurysm or subarachnoid hemorrhage are at the highest risk of forming an aneurysm.
+People with a first-degree relative with a history of intracranial aneurysm or subarachnoid hemorrhage are at the highest risk of forming an aneurysm.

-Early detection (before symptoms occur) of intracranial aneurysms is recommended in people who are at high-risk.
-Screening (looking for an aneurysm before it ruptures) is generally performed with magnetic resonance angiography (MRA) or if not available, a CT scan.
+Early detection (before symptoms occur) of intracranial aneurysms is recommended in people who are at high risk.
+Screening (looking for an aneurysm before it ruptures) is generally performed with magnetic resonance angiography (MRA) or, if not available, a computed tomography (CT) scan.

 Liver cysts — Liver cysts occur commonly in people with ADPKD.
 More than 85 percent of patients will have liver cysts by age 30.